Medium/medium-api-docs/README.md

 ### 2.2.
 Browser-based authentication

-First you must request access by emailing yourfriends@medium.com.
-Then we will then grant you access to a `clientId` and a `clientSecret` on your [settings page](https://medium.com/me/settings) with which you may access Medium’s API.
-Each integration should have its own `clientId` and `clientSecret`.
-The `clientSecret` should be treated like a password and stored securely.
+**IMPORTANT:** We don't allow any new integrations with our API.

-The first step is to acquire a short term authorization code by sending the user to our authorization URL so they can grant access to your integration.
+If you already have an existing integration, the first step is to acquire a short term authorization code by sending the user to our authorization URL so they can grant access to your integration.

 ```
 https://medium.com/m/oauth/authorize?client_id={{clientId}}